ton-blockchain/minter-contract/README.md

 &nbsp;
 ## Option 2: Edit the Jetton code to add a custom token behavior

 This is much more complicated and will allow you to change the actual behavior of the Jetton to any custom behavior you want to program with the [FunC](https://ton.org/docs/#/func) language.
-For example, let's say you want a special Jetton that pays a 1% fee to some address every time its transferred between users.
-For this option you will need to install the FunC compiler on your machine.
+For example, let's say you want a special Jetton that pays a 1% fee to some address every time it's transferred between users.
+Since this behavior is different from the standard, for this option you will need to install the FunC compiler on your machine.

 > Note: This project is based on the [tonstarter-contracts](https://github.com/ton-defi-org/tonstarter-contracts) repo, consult it if you need more help.